-- Provide an example of a daily visual timetable of what a school day could look like - Provide a photo book with 'People I will meet at my new school.' - Engage in a video call before start of school to get to know child (see previous sections) - In early July / September, invite child and parents in for a tour while the school is empty (using social distancing / accounting for COVID-19 risk assessments, if required) - Ask child what might help them to settle on their first day at school e.g., a quiet corner to go to, if needed; see sibling across the playground to wave to - Learn what interests the child has (e.g., trains, cars, etc.), and talk about these together during the video call - During the video call, subsequently show the child the resources you have at school linked to the child's interest e.g., trains/ cars, etc.
+- Provide an example of a daily visual timetable of what a school day could look like - Provide a photo book with 'People I will meet at my new school'. - Engage in a video call before start of school to get to know child (see previous sections) - In early July / September, invite child and parents in for a tour while the school is empty - Ask child what might help them to settle on their first day at school e.g., a quiet corner to go to, if needed; see sibling across the playground to wave to - Learn what interests the child has (e.g., trains, cars, etc.), and talk about these together during the video call - During the tour, subsequently show the child the resources you have at school linked to the child's interest e.g., trains/ cars, etc.

-Appendix 5 - Examples of racial microaggressions
+Appendix 5 - Examples of Racial Microaggressions

-The following real examples of micro-aggressions are shared to shine a light on some of the contexts (there are of course many others) in which painful and traumatic racial micro-aggressions can be experienced daily.
+The following real examples of micro-aggressions are shared in an attempt to shine a light on some of the contexts (there are of course many others) in which painful and traumatic racial micro-aggressions can be experienced on a daily basis.